twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_spinner.txt

 I. INSTALLATION

 Send spinner.89p to your calculator.
-You may store it in any folder; it should also be archived.
+Keep it in the `misc` folder; it should also be archived.

 Then send sendstr.89z and statline.89z from the "_deps" directory.
 They should